This document describes Chromium's high-level architecture and how it is divided among multiple process types.

 In some ways, the state of web browsers around 2006 was like that of the single-user, co-operatively multi-tasked operating systems of the past.
 As a misbehaving application in such an operating system could take down the entire system, so could a misbehaving web page in a web browser.
-All it took is one browser or plug-in bug to bring down the entire browser and all of the currently running tabs.
+All it took was one rendering engine or plug-in bug to bring down the entire browser and all of the currently running tabs.

-We use separate processes for browser tabs to protect the overall application from bugs and glitches in the rendering engine.
-We also restrict access from each rendering engine process to others and to the rest of the system.
+Chromium uses multiple processes to protect the overall application from bugs and glitches in the rendering engine or other components.
+It also restricts access from each rendering engine process to other processes and to the rest of the system.
 In some ways, this brings to web browsing the benefits that memory protection and access control brought to operating systems.

-We refer to the main process that runs the UI and manages tab and plugin processes as the "browser process" or "browser."
-Likewise, the tab-specific processes are called "render processes" or "renderers."
+We refer to the main process that runs the UI and manages renderer and other processes as the "browser process" or "browser."
+Likewise, the processes that handle web content are called "renderer processes" or "renderers."
 The renderers use the Blink open-source layout engine for interpreting and laying out HTML.

 RenderProcess object that manages

 communication with the parent browser process and maintains global state.
 The

 browser maintains a corresponding

 process, which manages browser state and communication for the renderer.
 The